Suez Canal: Blocked ship could be refloated in hours | DW | 27.03.2021

 More than 50 ships a day

-According to the Suez Canal Authority, 19,000 ships passed through the canal last year — more than 50 a day.
+According to the Suez Canal Authority, 19,000 ships passed through the canal in 2020 — more than 50 a day.
 Container ships account for about 26% of all traffic on the canal, which is dominated by oil tankers.
 In 2019, a total of 600 million tons of goods were transported through the Egyptian waterway.

 Author: Diana Hodali